-On May 29, 2023 and subsequently amended on June 23, 2023, we entered into the Merger Agreement with Atlantic, Atlantic Merger Sub, SeqLL Merger Sub, Lyneer and the Sellers subject to the approval of our stockholders.
+On May 29, 2023 and subsequently amended on June 23, 2023 and October 5, 2023, we entered into the Merger Agreement with Atlantic, Atlantic Merger Sub, SeqLL Merger Sub, Lyneer and the Sellers.
 Pursuant to the Merger Agreement, as amended, and subject to the terms and conditions set forth therein, Atlantic Merger Sub will initially be merged into Lyneer, and SeqLL Merger Sub will then be merged into Lyneer, with Lyneer continuing as the surviving entity and as our wholly-owned subsidiary.
 In connection with the consummation of the Merger, we will be renamed "Atlantic International Corp."